-Torrey Pines Scientific IC25/35 units are Peltier driven for chilling & heating.
+Torrey Pines Scientific SC25 units are Peltier driven for chilling & heating.
 They come with a universal power supply and the chilling/heating module.
-The units have only one moving part, the DC fan that cools the unit.
+The units have two moving parts, the DC fan that cools the unit and the DC motor that oscillates the plate.
 Everything else is solid state and should last years without problem.
 All functions of the unit are accessible from the front panel via the membrane switch and accompanying digital display.